gergo-szabo/CarND-P4-BehavioralCloning/README.md

 Training data consists of 160x320 RGB pictures and steering angles.

-1,  The data is normalized by Keras lamda layer.
+1. The data is normalized by Keras lamda layer.
-2,  The top and bottom of the recorded images are cropped.
-(70/25 pixel) 3,  2D convolution: depth: 24, 5x5 kernel, 2x2 stride along pixels and RELU activation 4,  2D convolution: depth: 36, 5x5 kernel, 2x2 stride along pixels and RELU activation 5,  2D convolution: depth: 48, 5x5 kernel, 2x2 stride along pixels and RELU activation
+2. The top and bottom of the recorded images are cropped.
+(70/25 pixel)
+3. 2D convolution: depth: 24, 5x5 kernel, 2x2 stride along pixels and RELU activation
+4. 2D convolution: depth: 36, 5x5 kernel, 2x2 stride along pixels and RELU activation
+5. 2D convolution: depth: 48, 5x5 kernel, 2x2 stride along pixels and RELU activation
-6,  2D convolution: depth: 64, 3x3 kernel and RELU activation
+6. 2D convolution: depth: 64, 3x3 kernel and RELU activation
-7,  Droput: 0.5 (additon to original architecture)
+7. Droput: 0.5 (addition to original architecture)
-8,  2D convolution: depth: 64, 3x3 kernel and RELU activation
+8. 2D convolution: depth: 64, 3x3 kernel and RELU activation
-9,  Droput: 0.5 (additon to original architecture)
+9. Droput: 0.5 (addition to original architecture)
-10, Flatten (Dense)
+10. Flatten (Dense)
-11, Droput: 0.5 (additon to original architecture)
+11. Droput: 0.5 (addition to original architecture)
-12, Dense: 100
+12. Dense: 100
-13, Dense: 50
+13. Dense: 50
-14, Dense: 1 (deviation to original architecture due to different output requirement)
+14. Dense: 1 (deviation to original architecture due to different output requirement)

 #### 2. Attempts to reduce overfitting in the model

-Introducing dropout seems to be unneccesery for the first few layer because the simulation has relatively low amount of variation in textures, features, etc.
+Introducing dropout seems to be unnecessary for the first few layer because the simulation has relatively low amount of variation in textures, features, etc.

 The model contains dropout layers in it's middle section in order to reduce overfitting.